 What Is Gajar ka Halwa?

-Gajar ka Halwa, also called Gajrela, is an Indian carrot pudding, so rich, creamy, and delicious.
-It is made with cooking carrots with milk, sugar and ghee.
-I like to also add some ground cardamom which adds wonderful aroma and flavor to the pudding.
+Gajar ka Halwa, also called Gajrela, is an Indian carrot pudding that is rich, creamy, and delicious.
+It is made with cooking carrots with milk, sugar, and ghee.
+I also like to add some ground cardamom, which adds a wonderful aroma and flavor to the pudding.

-Gajar ka Halwa can be enjoyed as is, or serve it warm with a scoop of ice-cream topped with slivered pistachios.
+Gajar ka Halwa can be enjoyed as is, or served warm with a scoop of ice cream topped with slivered pistachios.
 It is heavenly!

 Ingredients

-You won’t believe, but carrot halwa needs just 5 basic ingredients which are easily available.
+You won’t believe it, but carrot halwa needs just 5 basic ingredients, which are easily available.

-Carrots: Use fresh carrots, red or orange whichever are available.
-Traditionally made with red carrots, which definitely have the best authentic taste.
+Carrots: Use fresh carrots, red or orange, whichever are available.
+Traditionally made with red carrots, they definitely have the best authentic taste.
 But use whatever you can find.
-I am able to find red carrots at indian grocery stores in December and January in Bay Area.
+I am able to find red carrots at Indian grocery stores in December and January in the Bay Area.

-Milk: Milk gives the rich creamy texture to this halwa.
+Milk: Milk gives a rich, creamy texture to this halwa.
 I use whole milk in this carrot halwa recipe.
 It gives the best results.

 Ghee: We will add ghee at the end to get the perfect nutty flavor in the halwa.